sigasi/sigasi_insights/content/releasenotes/sigasi-2.15.md

 Other new and noteworthy improvements
 -------------------------------------

--   Flag a function that doesn’t have a return statement
+-   Flag a function that doesn't have a return statement
     ![Check for function without return statement](/img/releasenotes/2.15/functionwithoutreturn.png "Check for function without return statement")
 -   Better hover for alias of vector slices (ticket 2493)
     ![Better hover for alias of vector slice](/img/releasenotes/2.15/alias.png "Better hover for alias of vector slice")